LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/README.md

 Chase Farrell: Coded the preprocessing and intial data exploration, contributed to debugging, and contributed to the write-up by writing an outline of the material, the introduction, and the data exploration/pre-processing.

-Alison Cher: Contributed bulk of the code for the ML algorithms and models.
+Alison Cher: Contributed bulk of the code for the ML algorithms and models, coded the final fitting graph, reviewed write-up.